-The term "antioxidant" has become a household word synonymous with good health.
-In turn, the word "oxidant" may logically infer bad health.
-However, oxidant actually has different implications depending nature of the subject matter -- for example, biological versus industrial systems.
-This is because at base, an oxidant is a substance that accepts electrons.
+Antioxidant has become a household word synonymous with good health.
+In turn, oxidant could logically refer to a substance that causes bad health.
+But the term oxidant actually has different implications depending on the nature of the subject matter; for example: biological versus industrial systems.
+This is because at its most basic level, oxidizing substances accept electrons.
 Thus, just as the substances and processes involved will vary, so will the connotation of oxidant.

-An oxidant is also called an oxidizing agent.
-Oxidizing agents can be expressed in the form of a single molecule, a compound (a mixture of substances) or an element.
-An oxidant is usually expressed as a molecule when the subject pertains to biological functions.
-These biological oxidants are formed during various types of intracellular processes such as metabolism and inflammatory reactions.
-When an oxidant is expressed as a compound, it generally pertains to chemical functions.
+An oxidant, also called an oxidizing agent, can express itself in the form of a single molecule, a compound (a mixture of substances) or an element.
+An oxidant usually appears as a molecule when its uses pertains to biological functions.
+These biological oxidants form during various types of intracellular processes such as metabolism and inflammatory reactions.
+Oxidants generally appear as a compounds when it pertains to chemical functions.
 Chemical oxidants can be artificially created through industrial or manufacturing processes, such as with hydrogen peroxide or ferric salt.
-Oxidants expressed as natural elements --- such as oxygen or iodine -- can pertain to either biological or chemical functions.
+Oxidants expressed as natural elements—such as oxygen or iodine—can pertain to either biological or chemical functions.

-Oxidants or oxidizing agents are electron acceptors that cause “oxidation” on a biological or chemical level.
-Previously, the term oxidation was applied to reactions that exclusively involved oxygen.
-However, today, it is acknowledged that oxidation can be caused by oxidants, with or without the prevalence of oxygen.
-Whether oxidants or oxidation is "good" depends on the nature of the reactions and their consequences.
+Oxidants or oxidizing agents accept electrons, a process that cause “oxidation” on a biological or chemical level.
+Previously, the term oxidation was applied to reactions that exclusively involving oxygen.
+However, today, scientists acknowledge that oxidation can be occur with or without the presence of oxygen.
+Whether or oxidation is “good” or "bad" depends on the nature of the reactions and their consequences.

-Chemical oxidation occurs when one or more electrons are lost within a substance through contact with and reaction to an oxidant.
-An example of this is when iron comes in contact with oxygen (an oxidant) and moisture.
-The reaction corrodes the iron and produces a red-orange residue.
-This is an oxidation process is called rusting.
+Chemical oxidation occurs when an element loses one or more electrons through contact with and reaction to an oxidant, for example: when iron comes in contact with oxygen (an oxidant) and moisture.
+The reaction corrodes the iron and produces a red-orange residue, a process called rusting.

 Oxidation on a chemical level is also used commercially through “oxidation technologies.”
-These technologies are derived from catalyzing the oxidation of various substances to treat contaminated soil, wastewater and other material.
+These technologies use various substances to oxidize others.
+For example, the process can treat contaminated soil and wastewater.

-Like chemical oxidation, biological oxidation occurs when electrons are removed from a substance.
+Like chemical oxidation, biological oxidation occurs when electrons leave a substance.
 However, the processes diverge with biological oxidation taking place on a different atomic or molecular level.
-For instance, glucose is oxidized when hydrogen atoms are removed and combined with an oxidant during the process of cellular respiration.
+For instance, glucose oxidizes when hydrogen atoms leave the substance, and combine with an oxidant, a process of cellular respiration.
 This type of biological oxidation is a beneficial process that creates energy for an organism.

-However, other forms of biological oxidation can be harmful to an organism.
+However, other forms of biological oxidation can harm an organism.
 These interactions involve oxidants that damage biological material such as DNA and protein, contributing to degenerative diseases.
-These oxidants are created by natural processes such as metabolism.
+These oxidants appear by natural processes such as an organism's metabolism.
 Negative forms of oxidation such as this, have generated a plethora of health information pertaining to substances that can help offset the interactions.
 These counteracting substances are called antioxidants.